jmk1729/PIAACMCsimul/doc/PIAACMCsimul_DesignSteps_Mono.md

-## Overview
+## 1. Overview

 The design proceeds in discrete steps.
-The example scripts show the individual steps, and each step is executed with a separate command line.
+The example scripts show the individual steps, and each step is executed with a separate command line with :

+	./runPIAACMCdesign -m <STEPNUMBER+1>

+Note that the above command will execute all steps up to and including step STEPNUMBER.
+For example, to run steps 0 to 5 (included), you must run `./runPIAACMCdesign -m 6`.

 Steps from 0 to 99 are executed sequentially to design a monochromatic PIAACMC.
 For these steps, the user may run multiple steps with a single command.
 For example, running step 18 will execute all steps from 0 to 17 included.
 If a step has already been completed, it will not be re-run.